 When choosing a financial advisor, find out if the individual follows the fiduciary or suitability standard.
 As noted earlier, the SEC holds all advisors registered with the agency to a fiduciary standard.
 If you find an advisor through SmartAsset’s free matching tool, you can rest assured that they are a fiduciary.

 If you’re seeking financial advice but can’t afford a financial advisor, you might consider employing a digital investment advisor called a robo-advisor.
 The broad field of robos spans platforms with access to financial advisors and investment management.
-Personal Capital and Betterment are two such examples.
+Empower and Betterment are two such examples.

 If you’re comfortable with an all-digital platform, Wealthfront is another robo-advisor option.
 Additionally, Fidelity, Wells Fargo, Schwab, Vanguard, TD Ameritrade and other large brokerage companies also offer varying combinations of digital and human financial advisors.